Sources tell CNN that French foreign minister has told Iranians he is leaving early Wednesday morning

 • How quickly or slowly Iran will be allowed to advance its nuclear technology in the last five years of the 15-year agreement.

-• How quickly the crushing U.N. sanctions will go away.
+• How quickly crushing U.N. sanctions will go away.

 • Whether sanctions will snap back into place if Iran violates the deal.

 Iran wants them gone for good.
-Lavrov claims that the U.N.
-Security Council will lift the sanctions right away, but other international negotiators want to merely suspend them, so they can be reapplied as leverage if Iran does not keep its end of the bargain.
+But international negotiators want merely to suspend them, so they can reapply them as leverage if Iran does not keep the bargain.

-Agreement on those points is crucial, a Western diplomat said.
+Agreement on the points is crucial, a Western diplomat said.

 “There cannot be an agreement if we do not have answers to these questions,” the diplomat said.